Difference Between Matte and Glossy: Which Should You Choose for a Planner?

 The Cons

-• Due to the lack of thick coating and protective layer, printed products on matte paper could be more prone to creasing and bending.
+• Due to the lack of a thick coating and protective layer, printed products on matte paper could be more prone to creasing and bending.

 Glossy Finish: The Pros and Cons